Skip to main content

 What the Microsoft Control Plane Enforces.
 What It Doesn't.

 This is not a criticism of Microsoft.
-The platform is genuinely better than it was twelve months ago.
-Microsoft Agent 365 is real infrastructure.
-Microsoft Purview Data Loss Prevention is in market for key Microsoft 365 Copilot protections.
-Microsoft Entra Agent ID reached general availability May 1, 2026.
-The control plane is improving every quarter.
+The platform is materially more capable than it was twelve months ago.
+Microsoft now documents Agent 365 as the unified control plane to observe, govern, and secure agents, with Microsoft Entra Agent ID as its identity foundation.
+The current product boundary matters: Agent 365 is the unified registry and management surface, Entra supplies identity and access, Purview supplies data security and compliance signals, and Defender supplies threat protection.
 The distinction matters because every senior leader deploying AI on the Microsoft stack is being told the governance problem is being solved.
 Some of it is.
 The organizational layer is not.

 Research Area7 topicsGovernance & Security